Design and programming of digital user interfaces 1 (EN)2019/2020

 The details of the duration of the exam will be published on the learning platform for Multimedia Design.Individual exam or group examIndividualExam languagesEnglishType of evaluation7-point grading scaleExaminersInternal censureExam criteriaThe exam will be assessed by one or more examiners according to the 7-point grading scale.
 Students are given one individual grade as an overall assessment of the digital portfolio, their presentation and individual performance at the exam.
 The performance is assessed in relation to the learning objectives for Design and programming of digital user interfaces 1 and Design and programming of digital content 1.

-The teaching primarily consists of the following activities: internal lecturers, group work.
+The teaching primarily consists of the following activities: internal lecturers, cases, digital exercises, project work, peer-review, project presentation, group work.

 Read about KEAs Study Activity Model